 Baptisms in the Anglican Parish of Kincumber

-Baptism is an important milestone.
-Many people see baptism as a formal welcome to a new member of a family and a nice tradition that has been passed on from generation to generation.
-The Church’s view of baptism is far more serious.
-Baptism is an occasion where parents and godparents of a child make a confession of their own Christian faith as well as a promise to bring up their children in the life and faith of the Christian Church.
+Some people see infant baptism, or a christening, as an opportunity to get family and friends together to celebrate the birth of their child.
+The Church’s view on infant baptism is that this is an opportunity for parents and godparents to make a confession of their own Christian faith as they promise to bring up their children in the life and faith of the Christian Church.
 It’s a confession made before God, the minister and those who gather for the baptism.